douglasjsmith404/douglasjsmith404.github.io/content/blog/fifthpost.md

 ---
-title: This is a fifth post (draft)
+title: This is a fifth post -published
 date: 2024-04-17
 draft: false